drudge/basil.sugar/README.markdown

     git clone git://github.com/conceited-drudge/basil.sugar.git ./BasilSDK

-2. Open Basil.xcodeproj and click Build.
+2. Open Basil SDK.xcodeproj and click Build.

 3. Close Espresso and reload, the sugar should be installed and functional.